 4. In France, the Enlightenment emerged in the early 1700s and was driven by writers and intellectuals called philosophes.
 Among their number were men like Denis Diderot, Jean-Jacques Rousseau and Voltaire.

-5. The philosophes of the French Enlightenment were mostly dead by the late 1700s so they did not play a direct role in the revolution.
+5. The philosophes of the French Enlightenment were mostly dead by the late 1700s so did not play a direct role in the revolution.
 Their ideas and writings lived on, however, stimulating discussion, sparking curiosity and creating an environment where revolutionary ideas could emerge and flourish.

 This page was written by Jennifer Llewellyn and Steve Thompson.
 To reference this page, use the following citation: